-The Cinemalaya Institute is the training arm of the Cinemalaya Foundation.
-Through the Cinemalaya Institute, the Cinemalaya Foundation focuses its efforts on providing education, training and accreditation of practitioners in key aspects of film production.
+The Cinemalaya Institute (Institute) is the training arm of the Cinemalaya Foundation, Inc. (CFI).
+It is focused on providing education, training, and accreditation of practitioners in key aspects of film production.

 The Institute was born in 2015, Cinemalaya’s 11th year, out of the need to train new filmmakers to ensure the growth and sustainability of Cinemalaya as the leading independent film festival in Asia.

 The Institute offers five (5) master classes: Basic Filmmaking: The Silent Film; Screenwriting; Production Management; Film Editing; and Cinematography.